davideicardi/es4kafka/README.md

 ![logical-view](docs/logical-view.drawio.png)

-Following **Event Driven** architecture, microservice should react to other **events** happened inside the system by subscribing to the appropriate `*.events` topic or `*.snapshots` topic.
-As a reaction of one of these events the microservice can produce a **command** in its own `*.commands` topic or do some other action.
+Following **Event Driven** architecture, microservice should react to other **events** happened inside the system by subscribing to the appropriate `*-events` topic or `*-changelog` topic.
+As a reaction of one of these events the microservice can produce a **command** in its own `*-commands` topic or do some other action.

 ![Microservice Communication](docs/microservice-communication.drawio.png)

-Another alternative is to send a commands to the appropriate `*.commands` topic when we want to instruct another microservice to do something. **But we should avoid the situations where many microservices write in the same topic.** In these case it is better to hide the producer of the command inside an HTTP/RPC call.
+Another alternative is to send a commands to the appropriate `*-commands` topic when we want to instruct another microservice to do something. **But we should avoid the situations where many microservices write in the same topic.** In these case it is better to hide the producer of the command inside an HTTP/RPC call.

 **Short rules**:

-- a microservice can **read** on its own topics or on all the `events` and `snapshots` topics of other services
+- a microservice can **read** on its own topics or on all the `events` and `changelog` topics of other services
 - a microservice can **write** only on its own topics or on the `commands` topics of other services

 ## Examples